🤖 Summarize this article with AI:

 To optimize your test automation workflow, consider having the following types of suites:

 - Core Features Suite: Monitors critical features in production, scheduled to run frequently (e.g., every hour).
+This suite typically includes functional tests to ensure the system meets specified requirements.

 - Full Regression Suite: Comprehensive tests that cover the entire application, usually run before major releases.